yashwantsathish/YashwantPortfolio/README.md

-# Yashwant Kannan Sathish Kumar – Software/Data Analysis Portfolio
+# Yashwant Sathish Kumar – Software/Data Analysis Portfolio

 Hi, I'm Yashwant!
 I'm a Computer Science graduate from Cal Poly SLO with an immense passion for software engineering and data analytics.
 I've combined this with my love for NBA basketball to develop several analytics-driven projects that aim to improve game strategy and roster construction.
 This repository showcases my technical skillset and project evolution across data visualization, statistical modeling, and full-stack development.